shqke/sourcetvsupport/README.md

 Fixed Issues
 ------
-- `CHLTVServer::stringTableCRC` was never set to value of `CGameServer::stringTableCRC`
+- Property **CHLTVServer::stringTableCRC** was never set
-- Insufficient buffer size to store string tables data
+- Insufficient buffer size to store string tables and/or data tables
-- Cvar `sv_hibernate_when_empty` would cause a consistent memory leak
+- Hibernation was causing a consistent memory leak
 - Cvar `tv_enable` and some others were not available from command line
-- HLTV clients are no longer forced to join lobbies
+- HLTV clients were forced to interact with lobby system
-- Server fails to initiate due to bound HLTV port being passed as query port, freezes
+- (L4D2) **ISteamGameServer** interface was failing to initiate due to bound HLTV port being passed as query port
-- Server crash on HLTV client disconnect (auth ticket method)
+- Server would crash on HLTV client disconnect (auth ticket method)
-- Event `player_full_connect` will never be sent for HLTV clients
+- (L4D2) Event `player_full_connect` was sent for HLTV clients userids
-- `ISteamGameServer::LogOff` no longer called whenever SourceTV shuts down
+- (L4D2) **ISteamGameServer** interface would log off whenever **CHLTVServer** was shutting down
-- SourceTV bot now is being forced to change his team to spectators
+- SourceTV bot was never moved into Spectator team
+- (L4D) Server is now always respects value of cvar `sv_pausable`

 Known Issues
 ------
 - Missing arms models/blinking world model attachments during SourceTV footage playback
   - Needed modifications on game client
 - Some models are getting stuck during playback (helicopter on c8m1 after intro)
+- Relay feature is broken